datastax/dsbulk/manual/settings.md

 To specify that a field should be used for the query timestamp or ttl, use the specially named fake columns `__ttl` and `__timestamp`: `fieldA = __ttl`.
 Note that unlike `schema.query_timestamp`, this mapping only supports the numeric format of timestamp.

+To specify that a column should be populated with the result of a function call, specify the function call as the input field (e.g. `now() = c4`).
+Note, this is only relevant for load operations.

 In addition, for mapped data sources, it is also possible to specify that the mapping be partly auto-generated and partly explicitly specified.
 For example, if a source row has fields `c1`, `c2`, `c3`, and `c5`, and the table has columns `c1`, `c2`, `c3`, `c4`, one can map all like-named columns and specify that `c5` in the source maps to `c4` in the table as follows: `* = *, c5 = c4`

 One can specify that all like-named fields be mapped, except for `c2`: `* = -c2`